cirusthenter/NxCpp/IMPLEMENTED.md

-# Implemented Algorithms/Generators
+# Implemented Algorithms and Generators

-List of algorithms/generators that are implemented.
+List of algorithms and generators that are implemented.

 ## Algorithms